 - Statement of Purpose

 - Three Letters of Recommendation

 *Unless the applicant's native language is English or the applicant has received a baccalaureate degree or higher from an accredited U.S. institution of higher education, the applicant must meet the department’s standard for the Test of English as a Foreign Language (TOEFL).

 To complete the program and obtain the certificate, four (4) of the following courses should be completed:

-The completion requirements of the graduate certificate in Information Security and Assurance include: (a) students must have a GPA of 3.0 or better on the required courses; (b) the minimum grade for any course to be applied toward the certificate is a grade of C; and (c) no credits may be transferred from another institution for this certificate.
+The completion requirements of the graduate certificate in Software Engineering and Management include: (a) students must have a GPA of 3.0 or better on the required courses; (b) the minimum grade for any course to be applied toward the certificate is a grade of C; and (c) no credits may be transferred from another institution for this certificate.

 Note: The completion of the graduate certificate program does not lead to automatic admission to the MSIT program, particularly if the student lacks the BS degree in computing or related discipline.
 However, for students who are able to gain admission to the MSIT program within three years of earning the certificate, all certificate course work completed with a grade B or higher will be recognized through a combination of the following methods.